Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 For a large supply of yesterday's problems just pile up technical debt and let your competition do all the innovation.

 However, even if you are the product manager or chief architect, today's problems are too complex to take on without a lot of guiding opinions.
+I've more than once seen product architecture updates fail because one person, by himself, chose an architecture or requirements that didn't make sense.

 {% include callout.html
 content="When a team is available, deciding by yourself only makes sense if the ROI on communication tools is not there." type="warning" %}

+Even if you make a winning decision by yourself you may not be rewarded for it.
+My co-founder found that out after a very successful skunkworks change to storage architecture.
+If management rewarded him it would be sending a message for everyone to do projects fait accompli.

+But with email and meetings as his only tool for getting approval for the storage architecture change it would be difficult.
+Neither tool records the opinion, certainty and reason of its participants or encourages any sort of deadline for voting.
+A choice between endless, mostly ineffective meetings and working alone, means, either way, only extreme options are available.

 ### Experimenting isn't that hard
 Without quoting process scripture, many decisions, like allowing in office participation, become daunting.
 Nor does watching papa and mama bear big companies communications decisions necessarily tell you what is right for you.

 The good news is that our industry over-estimates the cost of process experimentation.
-My previous employer successfully experimented with remote work long before the pandemic.
-Some easy communications process experiments:
+Some easy communications process
+experiments:
 * Try different communications tools for a hack-a-thon
 * Run a parallel process for technical debt instead of a retro
 * "Just right" size your backlog and the amount each item is specified
 * Have ongoing feedback instead of end of sprint demo meetings
 * Drop scheduled 1-1 meetings in favor of an office hours approach
 * Encourage development teams to choose their own process and tools

-We have to find quick ways to try potential solutions or we will not only be eating the wrong porridge but sitting in the wrong chair and sleeping in the wrong bed as well.

-### How to make the third bowl available
+* Create an initiative process that anyone can participate in

+The other good news is that whether because of the rise of remote work or heightened competition in an ever-growing industry experimentation is on the rise.

+The bad news is there are limited resources for learning what is really working for others and rapidly changing makes information age fast.
+What is available is frequently [written by people](https://www.mckinsey.com/business-functions/organization/our-insights/revisiting-agile-teams-after-an-abrupt-shift-to-remote) with very limited coding experience - much less first-hand experience coding remotely (and how at this point does anyone present poll results with a straight face?).

-There are many communications solutions out there and most of them fully justify the manifesto's warning to stick to face-to-face.
+For experimenting with communications solutions there are many choices but most of them fully justify the manifesto's warning to stick to face-to-face.
 But these days we know a few things about how we prefer to operate online:
 * Questions - almost every developer is happy when a question can be answered by online interactions and a meeting avoided
 * Status - we are all used to checking status of nearly everything online these days
 * Feedback - again we all give and receive feedback online constantly
-* Suggestions - unless forced most developers would use email to get opinions and only follow up with a meeting if necessary.
-Software wise we can do better than email, but it's still easily superior to a meeting where everyone hears the suggestion for the first time.
+* Suggestions - specialized software can do better than email, but email is still easily superior to a meeting where everyone hears the suggestion for the first time.
 * Approval - like or dislike is the bread and butter of the online world
 * _Brainstorming - I would argue that only here does face-to-face really shine_